algorithmiaio/dev-center/_pages/platform/JWT-JWKS-authentication-org-management.md

 {: .notice-enterprise}

 #### Use cases
--  Allowing user login through JWT
+-  Allowing user authentication through JWT
 -  Using an external management platform for user permission (admin/sudo)
 -  Using an external management platform for granting/revoking organization membership/administration privileges
 -  Creating local users that represent validated users verified through JWT